 But you are not to be called rabbi, for you have one teacher, and you are all brothers.
 (Matt 23:8 ESV)

 Jesus said we are all brothers, and in so doing he put us all on the same level.
-The early church followed His example and frequently referred to members of the church as "brother"—a title of honor that exalted no one above another, because they all shared it equally .
+The early church obeyed His instructions and frequently referred to members of the church as "brother"—a title of honor that exalted no one above another, because they all shared it equally .

 So Ananias departed and entered the house.
 And laying his hands on him he said, “Brother Saul, the Lord Jesus who appeared to you on the road by which you came has sent me so that you may regain your sight and be filled with the Holy Spirit.”
 (Acts 9:17 ESV)